rssn

 rssn: A High-Performance Scientific Computing Library for Rust

-rssn is an open-source scientific computing library for Rust, combining a high-performance symbolic computation engine with numerical methods and physics simulations.
+rssn is an open-source scientific computing library for Rust, combining a high-performance symbolic computation engine with numerical methods support and physics simulations functionalities.

 At its core, rssn utilizes a Directed Acyclic Graph (DAG) to represent mathematical expressions, ensuring that they are always in a canonical form.
 This allows for highly efficient memory use and computational speed.